Balancing Safeguarding and Positive Risk-Taking in Adult Autism Services

 Balancing safeguarding and risk-taking requires clear governance.
 Safeguarding policies must explicitly reference positive risk-taking, and staff training should address how to make defensible decisions.

 Safeguarding reviews should consider whether restrictions were proportionate and time-limited.
-Senior oversight ensures learning is embedded and repeated patterns addressed.
+Senior oversight ensures learning is embedded and repeated patterns addressed, as explored further in balancing safeguarding duties and positive risk-taking in adult autism services.

 Commissioner and Regulator Expectations